Kite (Kirsty MacColl album)

-Kite is the breakthrough second album by Kirsty MacColl, released in 1989.
-Produced by her then-husband Steve Lillywhite, it was her first album for Virgin Records.
-The album included MacColl's hit cover of the Kinks' "Days", as well as two tracks written with Smiths guitarist Johnny Marr.
-On 6 October 1989 it was certified silver by the BPI.
+Kite is the second studio album by the British singer-songwriter Kirsty MacColl, released on 8 May 1989.
+Produced by her husband Steve Lillywhite, it was her first album for Virgin Records.
+The album includes MacColl's hit cover of the Kinks' "Days", as well as two tracks written with Smiths guitarist Johnny Marr.
+On 6 October 1989, it was certified silver by the BPI.

 Background

 In a 1991 interview with Melody Maker, MacColl commented, "With Kite, I felt I had to prove that I wasn't this bimbo girl-next-door I'd been portrayed as.
-That had been hanging around my neck like a fucking albatross for so long, and I wanted to make the point that, yes, I can write a fucking song, pal!
-I didn't feel that I had to prove myself this time."
+That had been hanging around my neck like a fucking albatross for so long, and I wanted to make the point that, yes, I can write a fucking song, pal!"

+MacColl originally wanted to call the album Al Green Was My Valet, as a parody of the 1941 film title How Green Was My Valley, but Virgin Records were not keen on it.
+She then had the idea of the title Kite after David Gilmour, who played guitar on two tracks, declined payment for his contribution and suggested that a "kite" [slang for cheque] be sent to Armenia instead as a donation towards the relief of the 1988 Armenian earthquake.
+MacColl told Ira Robbins in 1990, "I thought that was such a nice image – a little bit of hope and optimism rising above a sea of crap."

+In April 1990, MacColl revealed the album had sold approximately 85,000 copies in the UK.